 All students must take a comprehensive examination during the last semester of graduate work.
+This

-This exam is administered and content determined by a comprehensive exam committee appointed by the program director and approved by the dean of graduate studies requirements, followed by the successful completion of the comprehensive examination, fulfills the graduation requirements for the Master of Education degree in Counseling and Human Development.
+Successful completion of the 60 graduate semester hour academic, practicum and internship requirements, followed by the successful completion of the comprehensive examination, fulfills the graduation requirements for the Master of Education degree in counseling and human development.